sergeio/fibonacci_log/readme_raw.md

 The reason I started this readme with a disclaimer is because while the number of operations is indeed linear or logarithmic, the time those operations take is not.
-You can clearly see that while the orange algorithm is labeled as "fib_lin", the runtime clearly curves upward.
+You can clearly see that while the orange algorithm is labeled as `fib_linear`, the runtime clearly curves upward.
 And that's because the 10,000th Fibonacci number is well over 2,000 digits long.
 Adding and multiplying such big numbers takes more CPU cycles; timing depends on the magnitudes of the numbers.